History, tourist information, and nearby accommodation

 We learned that some of the delightful wallpapers are original (the house dates from 1840) and that most of the furniture is Victorian.
 However, one room has a fine thirties suite from the Queen Mary.
 There is a billiard room with a self-service bar but we entered a superb drawing room where we were served drinks.

 Then, Phillip Chapman, the owner, brought us the evening's menu for approval.
 His wife, Hilary, does the cooking and offers a fixed menu with a choice of starter.
-It consists of starter, fish course, main course, sweet, cheese and coffee.
+It consists of a starter, fish course, main course, sweets, cheese and coffee.
 I chose prawns in pastry while my friends both decided on spinach and cheese pancakes.
 Then came poached salmon followed by rack of lamb.

 Lighted candles in silver candlesticks were on our table along with fresh flowers and a lace tablecloth.
 The walls were hung with fine oil paintings and a Schubert sonata was playing in the background.
-Mr. Chapman and his friendly waitresses served us on Wedgwood china with charm and persuasiveness.
+Mr Chapman and his friendly waitresses served us on Wedgwood china with charm and persuasiveness.

 In spite of generous proportions throughout we were offered seconds from the sweet trolley and a delectable piece of fudge was served with our coffee in the peaceful library as we inspected the Chapman's extensive collection of Thomas Hardy first editions.
 The meal and the surroundings were absolute perfection.